 Caroline recalls being thoroughly irritated for reasons she now forgets, but that this worked to her advantage.
 “I just remember starting and feeling so strong, belting down that course and it not hurting at all.
 And I was up there with Maria Sava from Romania who was the reigning world champion.
 I was completely surprised!”
 She can’t remember her exact result but the flowers by her feet in this photo suggest that she medalled.

 Jackie Prout remember that the eight showed its potential by finishing overlapped with the Russians.
 The crew, which can be seen in this photo, was (from stroke) Ruth Howe, Kate Grose, Tish Reid, Debbie Flewin, Jo Gough, Jackie Prout, Ali Bonner and Anna Page, coxed by Ali Norrish.

 The coxed four was Aggie Barnett, Kim Thomas, Sue Smith and Zaza Horne, coxed by Carol Grant.
-Annabel Eyres, Charlotte Williams and R Graham raced in different pairs.
+Annabel Eyres, Charlotte Williams and Rachel Graham raced in different pairs.